Carding (fraud): 2000–2006

 From the early 2000s, sites like "The Counterfeit Library", also functioning as a diploma mill, grew to prominence, with many of its members going on to join larger cybercrime websites in later years until its closure around September 2004.

-In 2001, Russian speaking hackers founded CarderPlanet in Odessa which would go on to be one of the most notorious forums of its kind.
+In 2001, Russian speaking hackers founded CarderPlanet in Odesa which would go on to be one of the most notorious forums of its kind.

 In the summer of 2003, separate US secret service and FBI investigations led to the arrest the top administrator Albert Gonzalez of the large ShadowCrew, turned informant as a part of "Operation Firewall".
 By March 2004, the administrator of "CarderPlanet" disappeared with Gonzalez taking over.
 In October 2004 dozens of ShadowCrew members were busted across the US and Canada.
-Carder's speculate that one of the USSS infiltrators might have been detected by a fellow site member causing the operation to be expedited.
+Carders speculate that one of the USSS infiltrators might have been detected by a fellow site member causing the operation to be expedited.
 Ultimately, the closure of ShadowCrew and CarderPlanet did not reduce the degree of fraud and led to the proliferation of smaller sites.

 ShadowCrew admin Brett Shannon Johnson managed to avoid being arrested at this time, but was picked up in 2005 on separate charges then turned informant.
 Continuing to commit tax fraud as an informant, "Operation Anglerphish" embedded him as admins on both ScandinavianCarding and CardersMarket.
 When his continued carding activities were exposed as a part of a separate investigation in 2006, he briefly went on the run before being caught for good in August of that year.